Adelost/javascript-serialization-benchmark/README.md

 I was myself trying to decide what binary serialization format I should use with regard to performance, compression size and ease of use in my personal projects, and before I knew it I had spent the last few days doing a rather extensive comparison.

 By sharing my findings, I hope it can be of help (and save time) to someone in a similar situation and perhaps inspire some developers to try out binary serialization.

+## TL;DR

+Based on the current benchmark results in this article I would rank the top libraries in the following order:

+1. `avsc`
+2. `js-binary`
+3. `protobuf-js`
+4. `pbf`
+5. `bson`

+Due to various reasons outlined in the article, I would not currenly recommend the following libraries:

+* `protons`
+* `google-protobuf`.

-For those in a hurry, feel free to skip to the Abstract and Conclusion sections.
+Feel free to skip to the Abstract and Conclusion sections of the article to read the summarized motivation.

 ## Table of content